International Hybrid-Technical

 - Trusted Execution Environments (TEEs):

 TEEs provide secure and privacy-preserving code execution in a sealed virtual environment.
 They allow the system to securely deploy model containers and run workloads.
 They produce reports without disclosing intellectual property details.
-They are utilized when running safeguards and audits on model containers and post-workload output (attestable audits).
+They are utilized when running guardrails and audits on model containers and post-workload output (attestable audits).

 Schnabl, 2025 - Trusted Capable Model Environments